-Telepharmacy — much like the term "telehealth" — has quickly become a popular buzzword in everyday healthcare chatter.
+Telepharmacy — much like the term "telehealth" — has become a popular buzzword in everyday healthcare chatter, from community pharmacy to clinics and health systems.
 Chances are you’ve heard of it, but don’t fully understand the concept and why it makes sense in today’s competitive pharmacy market.

 So what is telepharmacy?
 How does telepharmacy work?
-Why do I need to know about telepharmacy?
+Let's start simple.

 "Telepharmacies' error rate is less than 1 percent, a 50 percent improvement over traditional practice and half the national average."